(one synonym : Panacra salomonis Clark, 1920)

 (Photo: courtesy of Sandra Cathcart, Kuluin, Queensland)

-The Caterpillars of this species are green, and develop fawn markings.
+The young Caterpillars of this species are green, and develop fawn markings.
 The last instar can become fawn with wavy markings and green patches.
 The caterpillars have an enlarged flap of skin on the thorax.
 The last abdominal segment is abruptly flat, and carries a strong green and grey backward curving horn that ends in an abrupt point, but is quite harmless.

 The caterpillars have been found feeding on plants in ARACEAE, including :